svareille/OnlyKey-gpg-agent/README.md

 To generate (or re-generate) a derived key, use the `ok-gen-key` command-line tool.

 This will construct a public key pair from the given identity.
-The generation is roughly the same as the official onlykey-gpg: the same identity string will generate the same public key, with the exception of accentuated or non-ASCII identity.
-For example, the official onlykey-gpg will produce the same public key for `"aeiou"` and `"àéïòù"` whereas `ok-gen-key` will produce two different keys.
+The generation is roughly the same as the official `onlykey-gpg`: the same identity string will generate the same public key, with the exception of accentuated or non-ASCII identity.
+For example, the official `onlykey-gpg` will produce the same public key for `"aeiou"` and `"àéïòù"` whereas `ok-gen-key` will produce two different keys.